Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 • Well-done 160 degrees

-Take the burger off the heat when the temperature reaches five degrees under where you want it.
+Remove the burger from the heat when the temperature reaches five degrees below the desired temperature.
 Doing this allows for carryover cooking.

-Undercooked burgers may be a health risk, and the USDA guidelines suggest cooking ground beef to at least 160 degrees before eating.
+Undercooked burgers pose a health risk, and the USDA guidelines recommend cooking ground beef to at least 160 degrees Fahrenheit before eating.

 Tips for Serving Garlic Burgers

 • Get the best buns you can.
-These burgers deserve really great rolls.
-So, skip those cheapies that tear easily and instead opt for something a lot heartier.
+These burgers deserve great rolls.
+So, skip those cheapies that tear easily and opt for something a lot heartier instead.
 Kaiser rolls are perfect, but any good-quality bun will do.

 Watch us make all kinds of burgers on YouTube!